alibhimani21/rate-silverbullet/README.md

 ```

-For the `.babelrc` cope and paste the following:
+For the `.babelrc` copy and paste the following:

 ```
 {